 The North End is a diverse collection of neighborhoods including Charles, Wanskuck, Manton, Elmhurst, Olneyville, Valley, and Mount Pleasant.
-Originally home to blue collar Irish and Italian immigrants, this area has become one of the most diverse regions in the city led by a large Hispanic population.
+This North End of Providence has become one of the most diverse regions in the city led by a large Latino population.
 This area is host to some of the most stable, transient, and at-risk neighborhoods in Providence as well as being home to two major universities.
 These dynamics represent a fascinating intersection of people seeking to flourish in the city.

-Led by Pastor Rick and his wife Virginia, Sanctuary North will be dedicated to building a community of faith that breaks down existing cultural and economic barriers.
-It is our hope and prayer that this new parish be a place of celebration, reconciliation, and peace that will serve the North End with the love of Jesus.
+Led by Pastor Rick and his wife Virginia, Sanctuary North is dedicated to building a community of faith that breaks down existing cultural and economic barriers.
+It is our hope and prayer that this parish can continue to be a place of celebration, reconciliation, and peace that will serve the North End with the love of Jesus.

 Rick was born and raised in Michigan, where he met Virginia while doing mission work in Guatemala.
 Virginia was born in Guatemala, but grew up in Providence.
 They were married in Providence, and soon returned to Guatemala to direct an orphanage.

-As of recent, they have moved back to Providence after doing student ministry for 9 years in Connecticut.
-Both have a vision and passion to reach 2nd–3rd generation Hispanic Americans and develop a multiethnic faith community that represents the diverse neighborhoods of Smith Hill, Elmhurst, Mount Pleasant, Olneyville, Wanskuck and Valley.
+In 2015, they moved back to Providence after doing student ministry for 9 years in Connecticut.
+Both have a vision and passion to love and empower a multiethnic faith community that represents the beautiful people of Providence.